 2. How much does co-op and condo insurance cost?

-3. Does your building have any special insurance requirements?
+3. Does your building have special insurance requirements?
 What about your mortgage bank?
 What if my closing date changes?

 "Both co-ops and condos want you to have sufficient liability coverage to deal with water damage incidents that occur frequently as part of NYC apartment living.
-They do not want to be involved in the claims process and they don't want the building's policy invoked," says Schneider.
+They do not want to be involved in the claims process and they don't want the building's policy invoked," Schneider says.

 They also want you to have enough coverage so that you can rebuild promptly if you suffer a major loss.